HippyHay/linked-blog-starter-md/Real Estate/Chapter 5.md

 ## Broker's Price Opinion

-**Broker price opinion (BPO)** is a broker’s opinion of the value of a piece of real property, given in writing
+**Broker price opinion (BPO)** is a broker’s opinion of the value of a piece of real property, given in writing.
+Created by a real estate license holder, not a licensed appraiser.